d-w-d/python-project-template/README.md

 #### Auto-Formatting with Git Pre-Commit Hook

-To ensure that we have consistent code formatting across developers' contributions, this repo includes a script called `_precommit_hook.sh`.
+To ensure that we have consistent code formatting across developers' contributions, this repo includes a script called `_precommit_hook`.
 The initialization script will link this script to `.git/hooks/pre-commit`, which is what `git` looks to run just before running the commit.
 With this in place, `autopep8` will run and format your code whenever you try to add a git commit.

 #### Linting in VSCode